 Also, unlike atopy, the allergic symptoms brought on by food allergies (e.g. itchy skin) do not respond to conventional medication such as antihistamines and corticosteroids.

 Dog Flea Allergy Symptoms

 Dog flea allergies is caused by an allergic reaction to one or more substances in the saliva of fleas.

-In dogs, an allergic reaction to flea saliva can be immediate (Type-I hypersensitivity), meaning the dog feels itchiness immediately after the fleabite, or it can be delayed (Delayed-type hypersensitivity), meaning the itchiness occurs several days after the bites and sometimes the fleas may already have been chewed up and killed by the dog.
+In dogs, an allergic reaction to flea saliva can be immediate (Type-I hypersensitivity), meaning the dog feels itchiness immediately after the fleabite.
+Or, it can be delayed (Delayed-type hypersensitivity), meaning the itchiness occurs several days after the bites and sometimes the fleas may already have been chewed up and killed by the dog.

 That’s why a dog suffering from flea allergy dermatitis may or may not have fleas on his body.

-He may also scoot on the floor.
+The dog may also scoot on the floor.